 Thanks for filling our lives full of joy.

-If you, like Alex, suffered from PTSD or any other health problems after the birth of your premature or sick child, please call our helpline on 0500 618 140 for support.
+If you, like Alex, suffered from PTSD or any other health problems after the birth of your premature or sick child, please call the Bliss helpline for support.

 You may also be interested in: